wjacobw/ReadCycle/README.md

 Rename .env.sample to .env:

-For both frontend and backend, copy the environment file template to a .env file:
+For both frontend and backend, copy & paste the the keys provided in notion to the .env.sample files in both frontend and backend folders, then:

-cp frontend/.env.example frontend/.env
+cp frontend/.env.sample frontend/.env

-cp backend/.env.example backend/.env
+cp backend/.env.sample backend/.env

 Run the Application: